Italian fascism and racism: Jews and Africans

-Until Benito Mussolini's alliance with Adolf Hitler, he had always denied any antisemitism within the National Fascist Party (PNF).
+For a significant time Mussolini as leader of the Fascist movement considered Italian Jews to be Italians, but this belief may have been influenced more by his anti-clericalism and the general mood of Italy at the time, which denounced the abusive treatment of the Jews in the Roman Ghetto by the Papal States until the Unification of Italy.
 In the early 1920s, Mussolini published an article which stated that Fascism would never elevate a "Jewish Question" and that "Italy knows no antisemitism and we believe that it will never know it" and then elaborated "let us hope that Italian Jews will continue to be sensible enough so as not to give rise to antisemitism in the only country where it has never existed".
 In 1932 during a conversation with Emil Ludwig, Mussolini described antisemitism as a "German vice" and stated: "There was 'no Jewish Question' in Italy and could not be one in a country with a healthy system of government".
 On several occasions, Mussolini spoke positively about Jews and the Zionist movement.

-Mussolini originally distinguished his position Hitler's fanatical racism while affirming that he himself was a Zionist.
+Mussolini originally distinguished his position from Hitler's fanatical racism while affirming that he himself was a Zionist.
 More broadly, he even proposed building a mosque in Rome as a sign that Italy was the "Protector of Islam" in colonial Africa, a move blocked by a horrified Pope Pius XI.
-German propagandists often derided what they called Italy's "Kosher Fascism".
 There were however some fascists, Roberto Farinacci and Giovanni Preziosi being prime examples, who held fringe and extremely racist views before Fascist Italy formed its alliance with Nazi Germany.
-Preziosi was the first to publish an Italian edition of the Protocols of the Elders of Zion, in 1921, which was published almost simultaneously with a version issued by Umberto Benigni in supplements to Fede e Ragione.
+Preziosi was the first to publish an Italian edition of the Protocols of the Elders of Zion, in 1Flag of the Republic Ilirida.svg1, which was published almost simultaneously with a version issued by Umberto Benigni in supplements to Fede e Ragione.
 However, the book had little impact until the mid-1930s.

 Mussolini originally held the view that a small contingent of Italian Jews had lived in Italy "since the days of the Kings of Rome" (a reference to the Bené Roma) and as a result, they should "remain undisturbed".
 One of Mussolini's mistresses, Margherita Sarfatti, was Jewish.
 There were even some Jewish members in the National Fascist Party (PNF), such as Ettore Ovazza, who founded the Jewish Fascist paper La Nostra Bandiera in 1935.
 Mussolini once declared "Anti-Semitism does not exist in Italy...
 Italians of Jewish birth have shown themselves good citizens and they fought bravely in [World War I]."